 Pierce ended up regretting his decision to make the film.
 In a 1997 interview with Fangoria magazine, he was quoted as saying, "I really didn't want to do Boggy Creek II.
 I think it's probably my worst picture."
 Looking at the film today, there's not much evidence to refute Pierce's own criticism of the final product.

 Boggy Creek II was later featured on the award-winning comedy series, Mystery Science Theater 3000, which subjected the movie to its wise-cracking in episode 1006 of the series.

 Early buzz suggested that Boggy Creek was to be a remake of the original Legend of Boggy Creek, however, it's a completely unrelated story set in the fictional town of Boggy Creek, Texas.
 Even so, the film obviously draws influence from Pierce's original with its small-town setting and use of spooky swamp-scapes.
 Not to mention the ghastly hoard of Southern Sasquatch which pick off the movie's cast one-by-one.
 The monsters are certainly reminiscent of the creature from Pierce's film, however, infinitely more angry and violent, as one would expect in today's horror market.

-This indie movie was originally released under the title "The Skunkape Story," but was later re-edited and released as The Legacy of Boggy Creek.
-According to the producer, this is a direct sequel to Pierce's original film.
-It uses a similar docudrama approach to chronicle "the events that began after the original Fouke, Arkansas attacks in 1972." *
+This low budget, indie movie was originally released under the title "The Skunkape Story," but was re-edited and released as The Legacy of Boggy Creek a few years later.
+The premise is that it's a direct sequel to Pierce's original film, although it has no santioned authority to do this.

 Want to know more about the making of the classic Boggy Creek films?
 Pick up a copy of The Beast of Boggy Creek: The True Story of the Fouke Monster.
 The book features interviews with Charles Pierce, his daughter, and many more people who participated in the making of The Legend of Boggy Creek.
 CLICK HERE